Mac Musings

 There's one very solid piece of evidence in Novell's favor - a 1994 email from Bill Gates that states:

-"I have decided that we should not publish these extensions.
-We should wait until we have away to do a high level of integration that will be harder for likes of Notes, WordPerfect to achieve, and which will give Office a real advantage . . .
-We can't compete with Lotus and WordPerfect/Novell without this."
+“I have decided that we should not publish these extensions.
+We should wait until we have a way to do a high level of integration that will be harder for likes of Notes, WordPerfect to achieve, and which will give Office a real advantage . . .
+We can’t compete with Lotus and WordPerfect/Novell without this.”

 Background

 WordPerfect did the same thing, porting its word processor to several platforms and creating its own office suite.
-Lotus did the same thing, leveraging the ubiquity of Lotus 1-2-3 to get its foot in the door with Notes and other products.
+And Lotus did the same thing, leveraging the ubiquity of Lotus 1-2-3 to get its foot in the door with Notes and other products.
 Apple does it today, leveraging the coolness of the iPod to give the Mac a broader market and turn the iPhone into the runaway technology hit of 2007.

 The problem isn't that Microsoft used its strengths in one area to come to dominance in others.
 The issue is that Microsoft didn't create a level playing field.
 WordPerfect, Lotus, and others didn't have access to certain APIs (application calls) built into Windows that Microsoft didn't share with the rest of the industry.

 And Windows kept changing (evolving from 1.0 to 2.0 to 3.0 to 3.1 to 95 to 98 to Me to XP to Vista), and Microsoft always knew about new APIs long before other developers did.
-It's difficult to find exact numbers for Windows market share during the early 1990s, but by 1995 many (who didn't use Macs) considered Windows to be on a par with the Mac OS, and by 1998 Windows was the default OS of all x86 PCs.
+It’s difficult to find exact numbers for Windows market share during the early 1990s, but by 1995 many (who didn’t use Macs) considered Windows 95 to be on a par with the Mac OS, and by 1998 Windows was the default operating system (OS) of all x86 PCs.
 DOS had been displaced.

 Word Processing

-There were two "killer apps" in the early days of personal computing, word processing and spreadsheets.
-Where WordStar had once dominated, WordPerfect came to dominance, and with the rise of Windows, Microsoft took the largest piece of the pie.
+There were two “killer apps” in the early days of personal computing, word processing and spreadsheets.
+Where WordStar had dominated until 1985 (and even been the largest software company circa 1993-94), WordPerfect, introduced in 1982, grew to replace it as the dominant writing platform.
+And with the rise of Windows, Microsoft took the largest piece of the pie.
 Microsoft Word owns the market to this day.
+(WordStar didn’t come to Windows until 1991, and WordPerfect waited until late 1992 to release its Windows version.
+Word for Windows arrived in 1989, about a half-year before Windows 3.0.)

 PC word processing market share in units, 1986-1997.